stefanmeili/FastFD/README.md

 })

 # Set model boundary conditions
+# Boundary conditions are specied as a dictionary: {'Key', (mask, coefficient matrix, constraint vector)}
+# Masks must be Scalar identites.
+Slices can be used selectively apply boundary conditions.
+Each Mask and coefficient
+# matrix must have the same shape.
 model.update_bocos({
     'Ta(x=0) adiabatic': (T_a.i[0, :], T_a.d('x')[0, :], 0),
     'Ta(y=-1) adiabatic': (T_a.i[:, -1], T_a.d('y')[:, -1], 0),